 Invoking RTOS Services from User (i.e., Non-Privileged) Code

-If non-privileged code wants to wait on a mutex (i.e. call OSMutexPend()), it will invoke SVC #5.
+If non-privileged code wants to wait on a mutex (i.e., call OSMutexPend()), it will invoke SVC #5.

 On the Cortex-M3, the SVC handler adds about 1 kbytes of code and requires between 75 and 125 CPU instructions to execute.
 So, any RTOS service invoked by non-privileged code will require more processing time than the same RTOS service called from privileged mode.

-Figure 9 shows different ways that processes can communicate with each other.
+The figure below shows different ways that processes can communicate with each other.
 These are just some of the possible scenarios, and, in fact, an application can use a combination of the techniques described below.
 The Cortex-M also has special instructions to allow lock-free data structures; this makes shared access simple and efficient but assumes non-blocking.

 What happens when a fault is detected greatly depends on the application and is probably one of the more difficult things to determine.
 Needless to say, these types of faults should be detected and corrected during development.
 However, one of the reasons for using the MPU is to protect against an invalid memory or peripheral access occuring in the field, either because of some corner case that was not caught during system verification or through unauthorized access.